 But why do we need so many cryptocurrencies?
 Other than the most consumeristic reason, i.e. making a profit, different coins can perform different functions thanks to the applicability of blockchain technology.
 Bitcoin functions as a store of value, much like fiat currencies do.
 Ethereum, on the other hand, performs a utility function and serves as an infrastructure for other coins (app or platform cryptocurrencies) to be built on, as well as smart contracts and DApps.

 What to do When You Have Bought Your Cryptocurrency

 You’ve bought your first digital coins and now you need a place to store them.
 Most of the trading platforms have their own digital wallets and once you buy cryptocurrencies as their client, the exchange automatically transfers them to your wallet.
-This can be quite risky unless the platform has an offline wallet where it keeps customer funds disconnected from the Internet.

 About The Author